Inflation Hedging

 Advantages of Inflation Hedging

-Consider an investor comparing a standard nominal Treasury bond with a Treasury Inflation-Protected Security (TIPS) during a period where inflation unexpectedly jumps to 5%.
+To understand the power of a structural hedge, consider an investor comparing a standard nominal Treasury bond with a Treasury Inflation-Protected Security (TIPS) during a period where annual inflation unexpectedly jumps from 2% to 6%.

 Common Inflation Hedging Assets